Parul-mahajan/Prompt-Library/LearningResources/OnboardingNewTeamMembers.md

 ## Prompt 1: Creating Onboarding Guides
 ```
-Intent: To help developers create onboarding guides for new team members.
+Use Case: To help developers create onboarding guides for new team members.

-Context: You are onboarding a new developer to your project.
+Prompt: You are onboarding a new developer to your project.
 The project details are as follows:

 Project Name: {project_name}
 Technologies Used: {technologies_used}